If you have a passion for preventing disease in populations, epidemiology might be

 of diseases and to teach at the university level.

 Are you interested in learning more about the increasingly prominent role of the environment in determining human health?
-Our dual Doctor of Philosophy degree in Epidemiology and Environmental Health Sciences explores the unique set of requirements in relation to study design and measurement of both environmental exposures and environment-related health outcomes.
+Our combination Doctor of Philosophy degree in Epidemiology and Environmental Health Sciences explores the unique set of requirements in relation to study design and measurement of both environmental exposures and environment-related health outcomes.